CMS Market Share: The Most Popular Website Platforms in 2024

 Despite WordPress controlling approximately ⅔ of the total CMS market share, there is room for new players, the data says.

 Shopify is the most notable one, coming from virtually nowhere 10 years ago, to now be the #2 CMS by market share.
-Squarespace and Wix have also come from very little usage, to now take places in the top 5.
+Squarespace and Wix have also come from very little usage, to now take places in the top five.

 That these three are the biggest movers, outside of WordPress, shows there is demand for more template-based website builders, catered more towards beginners who want to build a site quick and easy.
 A number of other similar tools come just outside the top 10 in CMS market share as well, such as Weebly and GoDaddy website builder.